nikosuenderhauf/nikosuenderhauf.github.io/_pages/workWithMe.md

-If you are interested in the topics listed below, and you have [checked your eligibility](https://www.qut.edu.au/research/study-with-us/how-to-apply), you can [contact me via email](https://www.qut.edu.au/about/our-people/academic-profiles/niko.suenderhauf) and include:
+If you are interested in the topics listed below, and you have [checked your eligibility](https://www.qut.edu.au/research/study-with-us/how-to-apply), please [contact me via email](https://www.qut.edu.au/about/our-people/academic-profiles/niko.suenderhauf) and include:
  * your CV
  * academic transcript
  * a one page description of your research interests, describing which topic you are interested, and why